This page currently under construction: (patience, please!)

 On Thanksgiving Sunday, 1978, the last service was held in St. Matthew, it being decided that it was not feasible to maintain 2 church and hall complexes in the same parish.
 The furnishings were put in storage and the building and land sold.
 The parish which had truly become one, officially worshipped together as a single congregation in St. John for the first time, the following Sunday, although joint services had often been held before.

-Over the next 8 years, plans were made to build a larger church building to house our growing congregation, and modern hall to meet the needs and activities now associated with the church.
+Over the next 8 years, plans were made to build a larger church building to house our growing congregation, and a modern hall to meet the needs and activities now associated with the church.

 On Trinity Sunday, May 25 1986, the Rector, Rev. Joe Titus, led over 200 parishioners in procession from St. John the Baptist, past the site of the original St. Matthew to the new Church of the Advent.
 The Church of the Advent was Concecrated on the 1st Sunday in Advent, November 30, 1986.